Thierry Burkart: Career

 Between 2003 and 2005, Burkart completed a legal internship at Voser Attorneys KIG in Baden, Switzerland.
 He briefly worked as a tax consultant for Ernst & Young in Zürich between 2005 and 2007.
 Between 2007 and 2015 he worked for the law firm Bill & Isenegger where he became a partner in 2015.
 He returned to Voser where he stayed until 2021.
 Since 2021 he is a counsel at Kellerhals & Carrard in Bern, where he specializes in corporate law, trust and civil law.

 Burkart is currently associated with a variety of companies.
 Namely he is a board member of Birchmeier Holding Ltd. (construction), ELCA Group SA (Information Technology), Bovida Real Estate Ltd. (real estate).
 He is also on the advisory board of Stiebel Eltron as well as member of the board of trustees of FSD (Fondation suisse de déminage) in Geneva and executive boards of The Liberals (Switzerland), FDP Campaign Association, PSI-Impuls Association, ASTAG (president), Allianz Sicherheit Schweiz, Verein Landesausstellung Svizra27.
 He is also the managing director of Bukart Advisory, LLC which is primarily active in public affairs.

 Politics

 Between 1999 and 2003, Burkart served as president of the Young Liberals Aargau.
 In 2001, he was elected into Grand Council of Aargau, which he presided in 2014 and stayed on until 2015.
 Ultimately in the 2015 Swiss federal election he was elected into National Council assuming office on 30 November 2015.
-Since 2 December 2019 he serves as member of the Council of States and concurrently as president of The Liberals since 2021.
+Since 2 December 2019 he serves as member of the Council of States and concurrently as president of The Liberals between 2021 and 2025.

-In June 2025, Burkhart announced he would resign as president of The Liberals in October.
+In June 2025, Burkhart announced he would step down as president of The Liberals in October.
 He was succeeded by Benjamin Mühlemann and Susanne Vincenz-Stauffacher as co-presidents.